Tag: reflection

 Psalm 25:1–10; Daniel 9:1–14; 1 John 1:3–10

 Have you said those words to yourself lately or ever?
-The power and grace in those simple words are awe-inspiring.
+The and in those simple words are awe-inspiring.

 Daniel understood this.
 He analyzed Jeremiah’s words and recognized that there was no quick way back to the way things were.
 Daniel, being the faithful God-follower that he was, likely wasn’t eager to the way things were, as they hadn’t been working, especially in regard to Israel’s with God.